-Ehlo briefly summarized for Valerie’s sake what happened since yesterday before letting Angela and Bianca tell the rest what they found out at the temple.
+Ehlo briefly summarized for Valerie’s sake what happened since yesterday before letting Angela and Bianca tell the rest of what they found out at the temple.
 At least he told Valerie what Angela left out from the phone conversation yesterday with Valerie.
-It was somewhere along the way that Jacky finally realized that Valerie was also in on the whole conspiracy to pull him and Sonia together before–hence the others weren’t surprise that she was with them now.
+It was somewhere along the way that Jacky finally realized that Valerie was also in on the whole conspiracy to pull him and Sonia together before–hence the others weren’t surprised that she was with them now.

 “That rat!”
 Qiao Qiao exclaimed after Angela and Bianca finished.

 “Calling a girl a rat?”
 Chen Yi asked.